rahul-ghadge/spring-boot-cassandra-crud/README.md

 ##### Start cqlsh
-Make sure bin path is set for the python in environment variable.
+Make sure path is set for the python in environment variable.
 > `cqlsh`

 If no error on the console means **cqlsh** is connected.